pepurion/aleph/content/Character/Character Data.md

 - Mind - Intellect and Will
 - Soul - Display and Charm

-You spend 1 SP (Skill point) to up a **skill** score by one.
+You spend 1 SP (Skill point) to increase a **skill** score by one.
 Skills are limited by the value of it's connected Talent Stat.
 If you are **gifted** in a skill, it's maximum score is doubled and it's modifier cannot be negative.

 **Stat's** score is based on sum of it's skills' scores.